 Contractors’ schedules fill up quickly in the colder months, so the longer you wait to insulate, the longer you will have to wait for an estimate and install date.

 3. Don’t juggle home improvement projects over the holidays

-Even though it is great to have family and friends over during the holidays, it isn’t fun to juggle being a host with your home improvement projects.
-Finishing up your insulation before the guests arrive will reduce stress, and everyone will be more comfortable too!
+Even though it is great to have family and friends over during the holidays, it isn’t fun to juggle being a host while your home is in the middle of improvement projects.
+Finishing up your insulation before the guests arrive will reduce stress and everyone will be more comfortable too!

 4. It’s easier to insulate before the snow falls

 Even though we work in all kinds of weather, it is more difficult to re-insulate your home when there is two feet of snow on the ground outside, especially if insulating your exterior walls.

 If you could use the extra storage space, insulating an unvented attic could give you some extra space to store your treasures before the cold comes.

 That feeling when you are sitting in the living room and it feels like the window is open?
 Reduce uncomfortable drafts before they start with retrofit exterior wall insulation.

 If you have had problems with freezing pipes in the past, there is probably some major air leakage in your crawlspace or basement.
 Foam insulation may help to make this winter the first in a long time that your pipes don’t freeze.